benmarwick/ctv-archaeology/README.md

 -	Stratigraphic data plots can be drawn using `Stratiplot()` function in [analogue](http://cran.rstudio.com/web/packages/analogue/index.html) and functions `strat.plot()` and strat.plot.simple in the [rioja](http://cran.rstudio.com/web/packages/rioja/index.html) package.
 -	[rgl](http://cran.rstudio.com/web/packages/rgl/index.html) for interactive 3D plots
 -   [tabplot](https://github.com/mtennekes/tabplot/) for exploratory data visualisation of tables
+-   For colour schemes in plots: [RColorBrewer](http://cran.r-project.org/web/packages/RColorBrewer/index.html), [wesanderson](http://cran.r-project.org/web/packages/wesanderson/index.html)

 **Reproducible Research:**

--	[knitr](http://cran.rstudio.com/web/packages/knitr/index.html) enables R code and text with formatting instructions (eg. markdown or LaTeX) to be executed and combined in a single document that contained plots, analysed data and formatted text. [rlp](https://github.com/yihui/rlp) is a package that lets you write an analysis as a Rmd file and then converts it into a package. [manuscriptPackage](https://github.com/jhollist/manuscriptPackage), [template](https://github.com/cboettig/template), and [template](https://github.com/Pakillo/template) (yes, that's two packages with the same name) are packages that give templates for organising an analysis as an R package (eg. where the manuscript is the package vignette)
+-	[knitr](http://cran.rstudio.com/web/packages/knitr/index.html) enables R code and text with formatting instructions (eg. markdown or LaTeX) to be executed and combined in a single document that contained plots, analysed data and formatted text. [rlp](https://github.com/yihui/rlp) is a package that lets you write an analysis as a Rmd file and then converts it into a package. [manuscriptPackage](https://github.com/jhollist/manuscriptPackage), [template](https://github.com/cboettig/template), and [template](https://github.com/Pakillo/template) (yes, that's two slighlty different packages with the same name) are packages that give templates for organising an analysis as an R package (eg. where the manuscript is the package vignette)
 -   [rmarkdown](http://cran.rstudio.com/web/packages/rmarkdown/index.html) is a simple document formatting language with some minor customizations to recognise R code blocks and inline code.
 Complementary packages include [captioner](https://github.com/adletaw/captioner) and [kfigr](https://github.com/mkoohafkan/kfigr) for figure and table captions and cross-referencing.
 -   [pandoc](http://johnmacfarlane.net/pandoc/) is a universal document format converter, in this context it is used to convert rmarkdown or LaTeX to PDF, MS Word or HTML files.
 It is included with RStudio but can also be used stand-alone from the command line.
 -   [packrat](http://cran.rstudio.com/web/packages/packrat/index.html) supports the development of isolated, stand-alone projects that include all the packages used and their dependencies.